LiquidIce95/UZHSoftwareConstruction/assignement2/README.md

 next in order to implement a classical while loop, we needed logical operations:

-`kleinergl,kleiner` also adhere to the same principles and can take as arguments integers or other operations.
+`kleinergl, kleiner` also adhere to the same principles and can take as arguments integers or other operations.

 **important** : all logical operations in lgl return integers, namely 0 or 1.